clintmillerportfolio/clintmillerportfolio.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Clint Miller is a Design Lead at Wunderman Thompson where he spearheads mobile & conversation design.
+Clint Miller is a Associate Creative Director at Wunderman Thompson where he spearheads mobile & conversation design.
 Previously he worked as a UX Manager for Assurant, a Fortune 500 insurance company.

 His focus is on strategy and prototyping for emerging tech.
 Combining these skills gives brands a glimpse into their future.
 His client work has included AT&T, ConEdison and CNN. in 2016, His work on the MLS Apple Watch app was highlighted on stage at an Apple Keynote.